 Read more about the project, watch a video and see clips from television news coverage on the BAMP website.

 On Feb.
-1, 2013, members of the HBA of Louisiana, the HBA of Greater New Orleans and the New Orleans former NFL players' chapter held a ribbon-cutting ceremony to unveil three homes built as part of a major community redevelopment project in the Lower 9th Ward.
-These three homes were constructed in just 51 days in order to be completed in time for the 2013 Super Bowl that was played in New Orleans on Feb.
-3. Future plans for the development include more homes, retail space, an early childhood center a health center, and more.
+1, 2013, members of the Louisiana HBA, the HBA of Greater New Orleans and the New Orleans Former Players' Chapter held a ribbon-cutting ceremony to unveil three homes built as part of a major community redevelopment project in the Lower 9th Ward.
+These three homes were constructed in just 51 daysto be completed in time for the 2013 Super Bowl that was played in New Orleans on Feb.
+3.